jreades/sds_env/conda/README.md

 # Installing Anaconda Python

+**You are strongly encouraged to use the Docker image instead of installing Anaconda Python directly.** The basic reason for this is that you may encounter installation errors or version differences that mean your experience of runing the Spatial Data Science environment is seriously impaired.

-You will need [Anaconda Python](https://www.anaconda.com/distribution/#download-section) (Python 3) to be able to install the programming environment.
+If you persist in wanting to install natively, then you will need [Anaconda Python](https://www.anaconda.com/distribution/#download-section) (Python 3) to be able to install the programming environment.

 #### Installing